 In relation to any listed investments we may make in the future (none currently held) we would seek active dialogue with a number of other institutional investors and look to work with them if the situation, in our view, warranted such engagement.
-Each matter would be considered on a case-by-case basis and would only be progressed if there was a path to a de-listing that could be achieved.
+Each matter would be considered on a case-by-case basis and would only be progressed if there were a path to a delisting that could be achieved.

-Collective bodies of which Arcus is a member include the Global Infrastructure Investor Association, iCl and GRESB.
+Collective bodies of which Arcus is a member include the Global Infrastructure Investor Association, iCI and GRESB.
 Arcus is a signatory to the Principles for Responsible Investment and the United Nations Global Compact and uses these bodies to influence relevant stakeholders and underlying infrastructure companies.
-In addition, Arcus is also a signatory to the Task Force on Climate-related
+In addition, Arcus is also a signatory to the TCFD and the UK Stewardship Code 2020 (since first reporting in 2021).